Ada-Developers-Academy/core-unit-1/big-o/big-o-notation.md

 This limiting behavior is the most important information; we are looking for a mathematical expression to describe the growth of complexity.

 To quantitatively represent the worst case performance for speed and memory utilization of an algorithm, we use the Big O notation.
-Leveraging the big O notation, we can:
+Leveraging big O notation, we can:

 - Make quantitative judgments about the efficiency of one algorithm over another
 - Predict whether the software will meet any efficiency constraints that exist